salt-labs/docs/README.md

 ## Overview

-In the spirit of open collaboration, we're sharing some non-sensitive _Cloud Native Engineering_ resources that we found useful here at Salt Labs.
+In the spirit of open collaboration, we're sharing some non-sensitive _Cloud Native Engineering_ resources that we found useful here at Salt Labs in our travels.

 ## Content